 Keeping communities safe

-Braun said that if a violent is committed, an individual assaults a law enforcement officer or distributes drugs like fentanyl and methamphetamine, they will “face the full weight of Indiana’s justice system.”
+Braun said that if a violent crime is committed, an individual assaults a law enforcement officer or distributes drugs like fentanyl and methamphetamine, they will “face the full weight of Indiana’s justice system.”

 Standing with law enforcement

-Braun said he would propose “significant salary increases and advanced opportunities” for law enforcement, “ensuring that… officers have the resources and backing they need to perform their duties…”
+Braun said he would propose “significant salary increases and advanced training opportunities” for law enforcement, “ensuring that… officers have the resources and backing they need to perform their duties…”

 Braun said he would also “champion policies” that enhance the recruitment and retention of officers, as well as improve training and support their well-being.